IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/ui-components.md

 - [ScrollView](#scrollview)
 - [ProgressBar](#progressbar)

-Other controls that are available in IndiGO are:
+Other controls that are available in TomTom IndiGO are:

 - [InformationControl](#informationcontrol)
 - [NavigationBar](#navigationbar)